 As the winter weather is upon us and the holiday season beckons, it’s easy to accidentally over-indulge in unhealthy foods.
-Fortunately, the Ayurvedic approach to healthy living has proven tactics that will help get you back on track for 2018.
+Fortunately, the Ayurvedic approach to healthy living has proven tactics that will help get you back on track .
 So what does Ayurveda suggest for the winter months?

 If you want to ward off the cold and feel more nourished and energized, Ayurvedic wisdom suggests you should supplement your diet with seasonal root vegetables.
 With the right type of food, you can improve your digestive tract, experience optimal health, and find the balance you need to live a healthy life when the new year begins.